Asra-Mehr/Dynamics_Adams_Project_EngineSystem/README.md

-# Dynamics_Adams_Project_EngineSystem
+# Dynamics_Course_ME 8106-116-01

- Prepared for Dynamics Course at University of Tehran
+ The presented documents are prepared for dynamics course at University of Tehran